amspector100/knockadapt/README.md

 1. Finish test_eval_knockoff_instance and all tests below this
 2. Possibly move power calculation to its own function? so we can test it separately?

-## Bugs that must be dealt with
-1. weird stdout flush error in experiments
-2. SVD error in multivariate normal sampling - this is low-priority